No cash, check, or cards are accepted on site. Make a reservations three days in advance or use the mobile app below.

 Bureau of Land Management Northwest Oregon District-Attn: Recreation Operations 1717 Fabry Rd SE Salem OR 97306

 The Molalla River is located approximately 10 miles southeast of Molalla in Clackamas County.
 From the town of Molalla, drive east on Main St/OR 211.
 Veer right at the OR 211/Mathias Road intersection, follow signs for Feyrer Park.
 Once past Feyrer Park, cross over the Molalla River, turn right, and follow signs for Dickey Prairie Rd.
 Continue south on Dickey Prairie Rd, keeping the Dickey Prairie Store on your left.
 At 3.7 miles past the store, turn right on Molalla Forest Rd and cross Glen Avon Bridge.
-Continue 4 miles, Cedar Grove will be on your left.
+Continue 3 miles, Three Bears will be on your left.